IAM-Jah/CyberArk-REST-API-Bruno/README.md

 ## Collections

 #### CyberArk Privilege Cloud and Shared Services REST API:
   This Collection is meant to help CyberArk Privilege Cloud and CyberArk Identity administrators manage and explore the CyberArk Shared Services/SaaS environment with REST API.
-For ease of use, the Environment JSON file is alphabetized and includes only relevant environment variables.
 All default services that are part of the Shared Services platform are included:

   * CyberArk Privilege Cloud - Standard
   * CyberArk Privilege Cloud - Shared Services